TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.21.md

 ---

-Is not their tent-cord plucked up within them?
-They die, and that without wisdom.
+Isn't their tent cord plucked up within them?
+They die, and that without wisdom.'